MasahiroNakano-hub/ImmuNexUT_SLE/README.md

 4. However, disease-activity signatures were less enriched around SLE risk variants than disease-state signatures, suggesting that the genetic studies to date may not well capture clinically vital biology in SLE.

-# Data availability
+## Data availability
-All analysis results including DEG list and PC loading scores are available as supplementary data in the paper or in this page.
+All analysis results including DEG list and PC loading scores are available as supplementary data in the paper.
 RNA-seq data used in this study will be available at the National Bioscience Database Center (NBDC) Human Database upon publication.